 From fall 2012, Jennifer has been working as an Assistant Professor at Ball State University in Muncie, Indiana.
 She teaches a range of courses within the studios of glass, metal and sculpture.
 Jennifer has also taught kiln cast workshops in the United States and the United Kingdom.

 Jennifer's work has been exhibited internationally throughout the United States and Europe.
-Her work has been featured in New Glass Review 35 and 32, published by the Corning Museum of Glass, and was also exhibited at SOFA Chicago, fall 2013 and 2016.
+Her work has been featured in New Glass Review 32 and 35, published by the Corning Museum of Glass, and exhibited at SOFA Chicago, fall 2013, 2016 and 2017.
 Jennifer Halvorson’s sculptures revolve around objects that are manipulated or collaged to express uneasy emotions that occur within the individual.